AmanTyagi-ECE/Q-IoT-Quantum-Decoherence/README.md

  * `app.py` - The Flask web server that routes the network requests and packages the output into JSON.

 ## Hardware-in-the-Loop Integration & Cloud Encryption
-We integrated the theoretical quantum backend with physical edge hardware and engineered an automated cloud telemetry pipeline to create a fully operational, end-to-end cyber-physical system.
+I integrated the theoretical quantum backend with physical edge hardware and engineered an automated cloud telemetry pipeline to create a fully operational, end-to-end cyber-physical system.

 ### How It Works
 1. **Sensing the Environment (The Edge Node):** An ESP32 microcontroller reads the physical room temperature using a DHT11 sensor.